Why I Love The Maze Runner

 Revisiting A Modern Classic

 From its opening pages, Dashner draws readers into a world of mystery.
 We follow Thomas as he finds himself in an enormous maze with no recollection of how he got there, or why it exists.
 Throughout the novel, readers are kept in suspense, unsure of what lies beyond the maze.
-As the story progresses, Thomas’s journey of discovery includes many twists and turns, but also a great deal of emotional depth that makes it easy to root for him and feel invested in the story.
-The relationships between Thomas and the supporting characters are expertly crafted, leading the reader to form their own opinions on who to trust and who not to trust.
+As the story progresses, Thomas’s journey of discovery includes many twists and turns, but also a great deal of emotional depth that makes it easy to feel invested in the story.
+The relationships between Thomas and the supporting characters are well crafted, leading the reader to form their own opinions on who to trust and who not to trust.
 The book’s ending leaves you with a sense of resolution, but also raises questions about what seems to be an ever-expanding world of mystery.
 Thankfully, there are sequels!

 All in all, The Maze Runner is a true page-turner that will keep you on the edge of your seat from beginning to end.
 With a price tag of just $10 at most bookstores (or free from your local library), the novel is well worth the investment.
 For me, it was the first book I ever read that made me feel like I just couldn’t put it down.
 If you do end up reading it, I hope you enjoy it as much as I did!